Chemotherapy according to Cancer types

 Induction therapy is the first step of both AML and ALL Chemotherapy.
 Patients with AML and ALL need to start induction therapy immediately.
 The aim of induction therapy is to “induce,” or promote remission — when there is no diseases evidence left.
 The induction therapy explicitly aims to:

-Patients may need to go through multiple rounds of induction therapy, or cycles, before all leukaemia cells are killed.
-Doctors know the effectiveness of induction therapy when they are unable to see leukaemia cells in the blood or marrow.
+Patients may need to go through multiple rounds of induction therapy, or cycles, before all leukemia cells are killed.
+Doctors know the effectiveness of induction therapy when they are unable to see leukemia cells in the blood or marrow.
 Patients continue feeling better too.
 This is what is considered to be a remission.

 Induction therapy is done at a hospital, where most patients spend four to six weeks completing multiple Chemotherapy cycles.
 A cycle of Chemotherapy usually consists of one week of taking the drugs followed by several weeks of letting the body heal.
 Based on patient’s health status, patients who have a full-time caregiver can be discharged sooner.

 After patients’ complete induction therapy and get into remission, additional therapy is still needed.
 This second recovery phase is known as post-remission therapy, or consolidation therapy.
 In this second phase the cancer may probably come back.